 • Please tell your doctor or pharmacist if you are

-taking or have recently taken any other
+taking or have recently taken any other medicines,

-medicines, including medicines obtained without
+including medicines obtained without a prescription.

 Some medicines may increase the effects of